 Personal Assertion Token (PASSporT)

 The document IETF RFC 8225 [Ref 14] defines a token-based signature that combines the use of JavaScript Object Notation (JSON) Web Tokens, JSON Web Signatures, and X.509 certificate key pairs, or Public Key Infrastructure (PKI), to create a trusted signature.
 The authorized owner of the certificate used to generate the signature can be validated and traced back to the known trust anchor who signed the certificate.
 The Personal Assertion Token (PASSporT) includes a number of claims the signer of the token is asserting.
 The associated public certificate is used to verify the digital signature and the claims included in the PASSporT.
 The public certificate is also used to validate the entity that signed the token through a Service Provider Code (SPC), as defined in IETF RFC 8226, Secure Telephone Identity Credentials: Certificates.
 The validated claims and the validated identity of the entity signing the claims can both be used to determine the level of trust in the originating entity and their asserted calling party information.
-Call blocking applications or other mitigation techniques could use the information over time to determine the “reputation” of the entity signing the PASSporT, which could provide further input to determine the level of trust for the calling party information.
+Call blocking applications or other mitigation techniques could use the information over time to form a view of the “reputation” of the entity signing the PASSporT, which could provide further input to determine the level of trust for the calling party information.
 Note that PASSporTs and signatures themselves are agnostic to network signaling protocols but are used in IETF RFC 8224 [Ref 13] to define specific SIP usage as described in the next clause.

 RFC 8224

-The document IETF RFC 8224 [Ref 13] defines a SIP-based framework for an authentication service and verification service for using the PASSporT signature in a SIP INVITE.
-It defines the Identity header field that delivers the PASSporT signature and other associated parameters.
-The authentication service adds the Identity header field and signature to the SIP INVITE generated by the originating provider.
-The INVITE is delivered to the destination provider which uses the verification service to verify the signature using the identity in the P-Asserted-Identity header field or From header field.
+The document IETF RFC 8224 [Ref 13] defines a SIP-based framework for an authentication service and verification service using the PASSporT in a SIP INVITE.
+It defines the Identity header field that delivers the PASSporT and other associated parameters.
+The authentication service adds the Identity header to the SIP INVITE generated by the originating service provider.
+The INVITE is delivered to the destination service provider which uses the verification service to verify the PASSporT using the identity in the P-Asserted-Identity header field or the From header field.

 SHAKEN Architecture

-There are a number of architectural components required for an end-to-end STI framework.
+There are a number of architectural components required for an end-to-end STI framework such as SHAKEN.

-The figure below shows the SHAKEN reference architecture.
+Figure 4.1shows the SHAKEN reference architecture.
 This is a logical view of the architecture and does not mandate any particular deployment and/or implementation.
 For reference, this architecture is specifically based on the 3GPP IMS architecture with an IMS application server, and is only provided as an example to set the context for the functionality described in this document.
 The diagram shows the two IMS instances that comprise the IMS half-call model; an originating IMS network hosted by Service Provider A, and a terminating IMS network hosted by Service Provider B.

 Figure 4.1 – SHAKEN Reference Architecture